FatihBAKIR/tipe/Readme.md

 graphs may involve multiple threads in the future and immutable functions are a good precaution for now.
 The constness requirement is mostly about thread safety.
 Through proper synchronisation and use of `mutable` members, stateful nodes can be implemented.

+## Parallelism

+As all the nodes are expected to be thread safe, `tipe` supports parallel execution of the graph out of the box, no need to explicitly protect anything.